kinoubenkyou/code-bebop/content/2018-12-15-installing_and_using_virtualenv.md

 - Virtualenv 16.1.0

 Check if Python 2 are already installed and can be skipped:

 ```bash
 python2 --version
 sudo apt install python2
 ```

-Create an environment, named hello-world, with Python 2:
+Create an environment, named hello-world for example, with Python 2:

 ```bash
 cd  ~/.virtualenv/